garrandall/popular-music-data/tracks/nutbush-city-limits-ike-tina-turner.md

 You go t'the fields on week days
 And have a picnic on Labor Day
 You go to town on Saturday
-But go to church ev'ry Sunday
+But go to church every Sunday
 They call it Nutbush
 Oh Nutbush
 Call it Nutbush city limits